willp240/rat-container/README.md

 **To use a specific branch of RAT**:
 - Ensure you git checkout to the branch OUTSIDE the container to avoid issues, then run RAT like above

+# FAQ

+**I'm seeing an issue related to rat/env.sh**
+- Ensure that you have added execute permissions to this file so that singularity can access and execute it (since it is outside the container)